task123/sim_db/doc/source/use.rst

     $ run_sim

-When passed without any flags :code:`run_sim` will run the last simulation added, that have not yet been started.
+When passed without any flags ``run_sim`` will run the last simulation added, that have not yet been started.
 To run a spesific simulation different from the last one, add the `--id` flag:

 .. code-block:: console

     $ run_sim --id 'ID'

 where '`ID`' is the a unique number given to each set of simulation parameters added to the database.
-The '`ID`' is printed when using `add_sim`, but to check the '`ID`' of the last couple of siulations added one can run:
+The '`ID`' is printed when using ``add_sim``, but to check the '`ID`' of the last couple of siulations added one can run:

 .. code-block:: console